joinmassive/blog/internet-without-ads/README.markdown

 ## Join us

-We shipped Windows and macOS versions of Massive initially and have since prototyped SDKs for mobile and the web.
+We’ve initially released Windows and macOS versions of Massive and prototyped versions for mobile and the web.
 If you’re a desktop developer, you can [start adding Massive to your apps](https://joinmassive.com/partners) now.